techidaily/site-twitter-clips/source/_posts/new-2024-approved-all-about-2023s-twitter-live-vids.md

 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2151892/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-## How to Make A Good Reaction Video for Twitter?

-The next time you see an interesting Tweet, you might be tempted to use the “quote tweet with reaction” feature.
-Sharing your reaction on any Tweet is more than just posting a picture or video of your facial expressions.

-With the help of a good video editor, you can make amazing reaction videos.
-Wondershare Filmora is a high-quality video editor popular among beginners and professionals alike.
-The reason you need a video editor is that a lot of people would be making similar kinds of Twitter reaction videos.
-This makes it hard to stand out and gain traction.

-With Filmora, you can create reaction videos with a transparent background without any expensive equipment.
-The built-in editing features are exceptional when it comes to making video engaging and attractive.

 ### Use Filmora video editor to create Twitter reaction videos

 **Create a reaction video with the PIP feature**